GiulioPN/HelloCpp/devlog/AboutHelloCpp.md

 Starting form the statisitcs object library a static library is created and placed in the appropriate build folder.

+Starting form the statisitcs object library a shared library is created and placed in the appropriate build folder.

 ## 4. The CMake Application file

 It just simply create the executable target using the `add_executable()` command and link the executable target to the statistic static library target.